-Achieve a natural timber finish and meet BCA Fire Hazard regulations with Austral FR Panel.
-The Austral FR Panel is the perfect wall and ceiling panel that is:
+Achieve a natural timber finish and meet BCA Fire Hazard regulations with a FR Panel.
+The FR Panel is the perfect interior wall and ceiling panel that is:

 Plywood is suitable as a material used in fire resistance components or structures providing it is combined with other materials so as to meet the fire resistant requirements.
 This can be achieved chemically, however the usual method is to combine plywood with non-combustible materials such as fibrous-cement or fire grade plasterboard.